MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/configure-set-up-customer-assets.md

 **Service Account:** choose an account from the lookup to represent the location and customer of the customer asset.
 As a simple rule, if you were going to create a work order to repair the customer asset, the service account of the work order and the service account of the customer asset should be the same.

 **Product:** if the customer asset correlates with a product in your product catalog, choose it from the lookup.
-This is optional.
+This is optional and allows for flexibility to manage more of the customer's assets even if the asset did not originate from your product catalog.
+One example is if the field service organization takes over managing existing assets from a different manufacturer or supplier.

 **Parent Asset:** Field Service supports hierarchical customer asset structures.
 As an example, a part can be the child of a widget, which is the child of a machine and you can have as many parent-child relationships as needed.
 Use this field to identify the direct parent of this customer asset.
 The **Master Asset** shows the top level parent in the relationship automatically.
-In addition, you can use the Sub Asset grid on the form to add child customer assets.
+In addition, you can use the **Sub Asset** grid on the form to add child customer assets.

  **Save**.

-> [!Note]
-> If needed, you can even create a customer asset without a look up to the product record by simply

 ### Automatically add customer assets to a service location

+Customer assets can also be created automatically when a work order product is used during a work order.

+First go to the Product in the product catalog you would like to become a customer asset when it is sold to a customer (i.e. added to a work order and used).

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/customer-asset-product-convert-to-customer-asset.png)

+In the Field Service section of the product record, set **Convert to Customer Asset** to **Yes**.

+> [!Note]
+> Services cannot become customer assets, only products where Field Service Product Type = Inventory or Non-inventory.

+Next add the
 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/customer-asset-product-used.png)